oracle/terraform-provider-oci/website/docs/r/psql_db_system.html.markdown

 		* `kind` - The kind of backup policy.
 		* `retention_days` - How many days the data should be stored after the database system deletion.
 	* `maintenance_window_start` - The start of the maintenance window.
+	* `pitr_policy` - Point-in-time recovery policy.
+		* `kind` - The kind of recovery policy.
+		* `restore_days` - The number of days the database system retains backups required for point-in-time recovery.
 * `network_details` - Network details for the database system.
 	* `is_reader_endpoint_enabled` - Specifies if the reader endpoint is enabled on the dbSystem.
 	* `nsg_ids` - List of customer Network Security Group [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) associated with the database system.